 scott crow is an international speaker, author and story teller who is proudly from a working class background .
 He has engaged his varied life as a coop business co-owner, political organizer, educator and strategist, activist, filmmaker, dad and musician.
 For over two decades he has focused on diverse socio-political issues and the explorations of creating and exercising counter-power to capitalism, Power and unsustainable civilization.

-He is the author of the new book Emergency Hearts, Molotov Dreams: A scott crow Reader and the critically acclaimed book Black Flags and Windmills: Hope, Anarchy and the Common Ground Collective, which was named as NPR's 'Top Summer Reads 2015' and Progressive Magazine's 'Top Books 2011'.
-Black Flags and Windmills has been translated into Spanish and is forthcoming Russian and Chinese editions.
-He contributed to the seminal books Grabbing Back: Essays Against the Global Land Grab, Witness To Betrayal, Black Bloc Papers and What Lies Beneath: Katrina, Race, and the State of the Nation and he was a featured subject in the books The Power and Promise of Animal Rights and the Radical Earth Movement by David Naguib Pellow, and Surveillance in America: Critical Analysis of the FBI, 1920 to the Present by Ivan Greenberg . scott's essays have also appeared widely within international radical publications.
+His first book was the critically acclaimed Black Flags and Windmills: Hope, Anarchy and the Common Ground Collective, which was named as NPR's 'Top Summer Reads 2015' and Progressive Magazine's 'Top Books 2011'.
+Black Flags and Windmills has been translated into Spanish and Russian editions. crow is also the author and editor of two book anthologies Setting Sights: Histories and Reflection on Community Armed Self Defense and Emergency Hearts, Molotov Dreams: A scott crow Reader.
+He contributed to the seminal books Grabbing Back: Essays Against the Global Land Grab, Witness To Betrayal, Black Bloc Papers and What Lies Beneath: Katrina, Race, and the State of the Nation and he was a featured subject in the books The Power and Promise of Animal Rights and the Radical Earth Movement by David Naguib Pellow, and Surveillance in America: Critical Analysis of the FBI, 1920 to the Present by Ivan Greenberg. scott's essays have also appeared widely within international radical publications.

 Beginning in the mid 1990s scott co-founded a number of diverse projects, businesses and organizations rooted in cooperative power sharing models including the Common Ground Collective, the largest anarchist inspired organization in modern US history, that formed after Hurricane Katrina, Treasure City Thrift, an anarchist worker coop, Red Square, an art coop, Century Modern, an antique coop and UPROAR, a community based organization, Dirty South Earth First!, Radical Encuentro Camp, .
 Additionally he worked for a number of national environmental, animal rights and social justice organizations creating and implementing direct actions, protests and mobilizations including Greenpeace, A.C.O.R.N., Rainforest Action Network, Ecology Action of Texas, Ruckus Society and P.E.T.A. as well as many grassroots regional and national volunteer groups on campaigns and education efforts including Earth First!, Anti Racist Action, Houston Global Awareness, Industrial Workers of the World, and Animal Liberation of Texas and the seminal short lived networks Continental Direct Action Network, Stop Huntingdon Animal Cruelty, and Mobilization For Global Justice.